abarim-mud/abarim-mud.github.io/index.markdown

 title: About
 ---

-AbarimMUD is C# Diku Based MUD Engine in the very early stage(basically there's no engine yet).
+AbarimMUD is C# MUD Engine in the very early stage(basically there's no engine yet).

 The project is open source: <https://github.com/abarim-mud/AbarimMUD>